 The Company further evaluated the Public Warrants and the Private Placement Warrants (collectively, the "Warrants", which are discussed in Note 4, Fair Value Measurements, Note 5, Stockholders' Deficit, and Note 6, Related Party Transactions) in accordance with ASC 815-40, Contracts in an entity's own equity ("ASC 815-40"), and concluded that a provision in the warrant agreement related to certain tender or exchange offers precludes the Warrants from being accounted for as a component of equity.
 As the Warrants meet the definition of a derivative as contemplated in ASC 815, the Warrants were measured at fair value at inception (on the date of the Public Offering) and recorded as derivative warrant liabilities on the balance sheets.
 The Warrants are subject to remeasurement at each reporting date until exercised or expiration in accordance with ASC 820, Fair Value Measurement ("ASC 820"), with changes in fair value recognized on the statements of operations in the period of change.
-Subsequent to becoming publicly traded on March 31, 2021, the fair value of the Public Warrants was estimated using a Monte Carlo simulation approach, while the fair value of the Private Placement Warrants was estimated using a Black-Scholes option pricing model.
-See Note 4, Fair Value Measurements, for more information regarding the methods used to fair value the Warrants
+Subsequent to becoming publicly traded on March 31, 2021, the fair value of the Public Warrants was determined based on their quoted trading price.
+Prior to being publicly traded, the fair value of the Public Warrants was estimated using a Monte Carlo simulation approach, while the fair value of the Private Placement Warrants was estimated using a Black-Scholes option pricing model.
+See Note 4, Fair Value Measurements, for more information regarding the methods used to fair value the Warrants.